healeycodes/healeycodes.com/posts/porting-niceware-to-rust.md

 I've been thinking about the sensation of incremental progress when programming with Rust.
 I come from dynamic programming land and I recently had a breakthrough with my productivity in Rust — instead of a technical challenge, I had to overcome an emotional barrier.

 I used to find Rust all-round less fun than other languages.
 Progress felt slow and when I started battling the borrow checker it seemed like I was stuck in a loop.
 However, I've turned a corner and now see that I was framing my progress incorrectly.
-Most of these thoughts arrived while I was porting niceware to Rust ([healeycodes/rust-niceware](https://github.com/healeycodes/rust-niceware)) after reading the following [twitter thread](https://twitter.com/steveklabnik/status/1445048008874332160).
+Most of these thoughts arrived while I was porting Niceware to Rust ([healeycodes/rust-niceware](https://github.com/healeycodes/rust-niceware)) after reading the following [twitter thread](https://twitter.com/steveklabnik/status/1445048008874332160).

 > @steveklabnik